 Our technicians at Schafer Electric can easily upgrade two-prong outlets with properly grounded three-prong ones, as well as install GFCIs (ground-fault circuit interrupters) to areas in your home where moisture may occur.

-4. Missing Smoke and Carbon Monoxide Detectors
+4. Older Homes May Be Missing Smoke/Carbon Monoxide Detectors

 Over the years, smoke detectors and carbon monoxide detectors have become staples in every home.
 Not only has it become required by law to install them in your home, but you are also required to replace them over time.
 If your older home lacks smoke or carbon monoxide detectors, contact a professional electrician for installation and repairs!